Fire at Wardenclyffe

 Our primary focus is on restoring Wardenclyffe Lab.
 To complete the core and shell, described as the exterior preservation envelope, which includes the exterior doors, windows, roof, walls, and similar elements, we must first stabilize and clean the interior of the Wardenclyffe lab following the fire.
 This step will allow for restarting the demolition of the surrounding structures, thereby fully liberating the Wardenclyffe lab building and allowing us to proceed with the core and shell work.
 The stabilization and cleanup have required careful planning and engineering controls.
 We are currently working with our Demolition Contractor to finalize a change order for the stabilization and interior cleanup of Wardenclyffe.
 The work being done may not always be visible.

-We have nearly completed all permitting, planning, and compliance, and expect to see progress begin the during the summer of 2024.
+We have completed all permitting, planning, and compliance necessary.
 Despite the fire, we must still adhere to regulatory requirements, including permits, environmental compliance, and historical oversight at state and federal levels.
 Since the fire, our team has been working extensively long hours, collaborating with our contractors, engineers, architects, government, and stakeholders to expedite the process.
 The downside is that legal fees, updating blueprints, and compliance are costly, and the numerous change orders require significant collaboration among our engineers, architects, and contractors to keep the project on track.
 We believe our foremost challenge lies not in construction, compliance, planning, or legal matters, but rather in securing the necessary funds to adhere to the timeline provided below, thereby preventing any construction delays.

 What happened at Tesla Science Center on November 21, 2023?